 4. Blend development, learning, and growth

 Employees value a working environment where they can grow.
-If you focus on the development and the growth of your staff members by allowing them to learn, it will help them overcome the barriers of reaching your business goals.
-Blending development, learning, and growth is a holistic approach towards creating a culture of workplace accountability.
+If you focus on the development and the growth of your staff members by allowing them to learn, it will help them overcome the barriers to reaching your business goals.
+Blending development, learning, and growth is a holistic approach to creating a culture of workplace accountability.

 5. Acknowledge and celebrate achievements

 Rewarding employee achievements will motivate your members of staff to give their best.
-When top-performing individuals realize that you value and acknowledge their efforts, they will also strive to become a responsibility role model, which their colleagues can emulate.
+When top-performing individuals realize that you value and acknowledge their efforts, they will also strive to become responsible role models, which their colleagues can emulate.
 Take time to identify, celebrate, and learn from the achievements of your workers because it encourages them to raise the bar.